Circuit Transformer: A Transformer That Preserves Logical Equivalence: Methods

-In this section, we focus on finding an encoding scheme of logic circuits that is natural for neural models to process, not only for information capture, but also for transformation and generation.
-Unless otherwise specified, all the circuits are represented in And-Inverter Graph (AIG) format.

-Traditionally, for encoding scheme design, what matters a lot is compactness, i.e., whether it makes efficient use of the memory or storage.
-The ease of decoding is usually of secondary importance once it can be programmed in advance.
-However, when entering the realm of neural models, data encodings are deliberately redundant to facilitate neural decoding.
-For example, for a categorical label $l$ with $N$ possible values, most neural models will employ one-hot encoding $\mathbf{I}_l$, i.e., a vector of $N$ binary element whose values are all 0 except the $l$-th element which equals to 1.
-Such an encoding of $N$ bits (or $N$ floats) is far more redundant from a regular one of $\lceil \log N \rceil$ bits (or a single float), but it ``unfold'' every possible value with a dedicated input, which allows neural models to simply process each input separately, without the need to learn a decode rule from value ranges to labels.

-For the neural encoding of circuits, we follow the same methodologies: by allowing ``unfolding'' with additional redundancy, we free the neural models from learning complicated decode rules.
-More specifically, we employ a memory-less, depth-first traversal trajectory to serialize the circuit, as illustrated in \autoref{fig:encoding}.
-Given a circuit, we start the traversal from each of its primary outputs (PO), and visit each connected gate in a depth-first, recursive manner.
-Backtracking occurs when a primary input (PI) is reached.
-The path from the PO to the current node will also be recorded.
-Importantly, such a traversal is memory-less, i.e., visited nodes will not be labelled during the traversal, thus a node will appear multiple times in the trajectory if its fan-out is larger than one.
+While we can deserialize our proposed sequential representation to a DAG circuit via node merging, we can also serialize a given DAG circuit to our proposed sequential representation in a similar manner, via a depth-first traversal with node duplication.
+Given a DAG circuit, we start a traversal from each of its primary outputs, and visit each connected gate in a depth-first and recursive manner.
+Backtracking occurs when a primary input is reached.
+Importantly, such a traversal is memory-less, i.e., visited nodes will not be labelled during the traversal, thus a node will appear multiple times in the trajectory if its fan-out is larger than one, corresponding to the node duplication in the previous section.
+When the process is finished, the traversal trajectory $s_1, \dots, s_n$ is the sequential representation of the unfolded tree version of the original DAG circuit.
+Note that such an unfolding process may lead to long sequences, especially for nodes with large number of outgoing edges.
+A more compact representation is left as future work.

-Specifically, for Transformer models, a tokenized sequence with positional encodings is required to represent a sequence with each element's position.
-To tokenize the traversal trajectory mentioned above for an $N$-input circuit, we use a vocabulary of $2N + 4$ tokens: EOS (end of sequence), PAD (padding token to align sequences of different length), $N$ primary inputs $x_1, \dots, x_N$ with their inverses $\overline{x_1}, \dots, \overline{x_N}$, and AND gate $\wedge$ with its inverse $\overline{\wedge}$.
-By doubling the PO and AND gate tokens to include their inverses, we avoid the occurrence of individual inverter tokens, which effectively shorten the tokenized trajectory.
-Also note that all AND gates in a circuit correspond to the same token ``$\wedge$'', which is very different from the AIGER format.